-The Strategy for Information Technology Application and Development for Natural Resources and Environment provides a vision for reforming Viet Nam's land information system.
+The Strategy for Information Technology Application and Development for Natural Resources and Environment provided a vision for reforming Viet Nam's land information system.
 In 2008, the Viet Nam Land Administration Project began integrating digital solutions, including land information systems, into the country's reform agenda in order to improve administrative service efficiency and transparency.53 By 2011, Bac Ninh, Viet Nam's smallest and most densely populated province, had over 21 local networks established and one of the most developed e-government initiatives in the country.54 In the same year, 86% of manufacturers and service industries were using the Internet within their business operations.
-Nevertheless, only 2.2% utilized the technology to conduct online sales.55 The Management Information System for the Forestry Sector was another early initiative to defragment information services and integrate remote sensing and mobile data capture into development projects.56
+Nevertheless, only 2.2% utilized the technology to conduct online sales.
+55 The Management Information System for the Forestry Sector was another early initiative to defragment information services and integrate remote-sensing and mobile data capture into development projects.56

-In 2010 the Gender Strategy for Agriculture and Rural Development set a national objective to integrate public services with new technologies to improve sustainability and agricultural extension services, as well as facilitate women's participation in agricultural research, production, and training.57 As part of the Agriculture 4.0 model, Viet Nam has also renewed its commitment to integrating new technologies into the agricultural sector to support economies of scale, input efficiency, commodity value, and environmentally friendly products.
-Formed on the basis of "more is less", the 2014 Agricultural Restructuring Plan sets strategic sectoral goals to ensure agricultural development is financially, socially, and environmentally sustainable.
+In 2010 the Gender Strategy for Agriculture and Rural Development set a national objective to integrate public services with new technologies to improve sustainability and agricultural extension services, as well as facilitate women's participation in agricultural research, production and training.57 As part of the Agriculture 4.0 model, Viet Nam has also renewed its commitment to integrating